 Update: Lifescript is now under the name Everyday Health.

 Lifescript provides medical information, tips, and advice that are all written by professional health writers, experts, and physicians.
 That means that the information is up-to-date, accurate, and well-researched.”

-Since discovering Lifescript’s website, I have learned so much about Fibromyalgia.
-There’s a ton of information (medical and statistical) but what I appreciate the most is the treatments of Fibromyalgia.
+Since discovering the Lifescript website, I’ve learned so much about Fibromyalgia.
+There is a ton of information (medical and statistical) but what I appreciate the most is the treatments of Fibromyalgia.
 I was able to find information on medication, alternative therapies (Magnesium Massage, Balneotherapy Spa Therapy, etc.), and lifestyle changes.
 Lifestyle changes are essential, but not always enough.
 I love that Lifescript encourages healthy living.
 There is even help on how to manage your condition with nutrition and exercise.

-Lifescript’s Fibromyalgia Health Center features tips, quizzes, recipes, articles, all by professional health writers, experts and physicians covering new Fibromyalgia research.
-As well as the best foods to fight Fibromyalgia, how to get a correct diagnosis, management tips for moms and more.
+The Lifescript Fibromyalgia Health Center features tips, quizzes, recipes, articles, all by professional health writers, experts and physicians covering new Fibromyalgia research.
+Not to mention the best foods to fight Fibromyalgia, how to get a correct diagnosis, management tips for moms and more.

 Want to find more posts relating to Fibromyalgia?
-Then be sure you do not miss these articles:
+Don’t miss the articles below:

 Have you heard of Fibromyalgia?
 Do you or anyone you know struggle with Fibromyalgia?

 Disclosure: This is a sponsored post on behalf of Lifescript.
 The personal opinions expressed herein are my own and not influenced in any way.
 This post may contain affiliate links, which means we may receive a commission if you click a link and purchase something we’ve recommended.
 Please check out our disclosure policy for more details.
 Thank you for your support!